-There will be rest stops (with local foods, snacks and water available) on two grass-based dairy farms.
-Lunch is on your own, but the official lunch stop is in New Glarus at Culver's - one of our generous sponsors.
-If you prefer to ride half of the course, you can either start your ride at New Glarus Woods State Park and end your ride at Culver's restaurant, or start at Culver's and end at the park.
-There is a short (~2 mile) paved bike path straight from the park to Culver's.
+There will be rest stops (with local foods, snacks and water available) on two grass-based farms.
+Lunch is on your own, but the official lunch stop is in Monroe at Culver's - one of our generous sponsors.
+If you prefer to ride half of the course, you can either start your ride at New Glarus Woods State Park and end your ride at Culver's restaurant, or start at Culver's in Monroe and end at the park.

 Want to join in the fun without riding?
 Ride to Farm needs volunteers to help the day of the event with registration, rider support and rest stops.
 We also need volunteers to help mark the route the day before the ride.
 If you'd like to help out, contact Nadia Alber at email@example.com or (608) 265-6437.
 (If you're planning to ride and volunteer, you can sign up to help when your register.)